InhyeLee-Data/DataStructures/week_06/README.md

 # Week6

-(interim report) I've run into some issues on both projects.
+### 1. AA Meeting Project
 1. For the aa meeting project, I need to re-parse the necessary information.
+A new table has been created.

-### Personal Diary Project
+### 2. Personal Diary Project
 For the personal diary project, the main learning was that I needed to set up a partition key (topic, as a string) and also a sort key (dt, as a number) in order to create a composite primary key.
 Following is the primary key set up I created.

 ![dynamo keys set up](dynamoDB_setUp.png)